jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 6 Small amounts of unpaid and uncollected repayment obligations
 (1) The following are added to a borrower's loan balance under this Act:
   (a) any amount that the Commissioner has refrained from collecting from a borrower in accordance with section 51(3) of the Student Loan Scheme Act 1992 and that remains unpaid on the close of 31 March 2012; and
-  (b) a default amount that is not subject to a penalty under section 52 of the Student Loan Scheme Act 1992 and that remains unpaid on the close of 31 March 2012.
+  (b) a default amount that is not subject to a penalty under section 52 of the Student Loan Scheme Act 1992 or late payment interest under section 139(1) of this Act and that remains unpaid on the close of 31 March 2013.
 (2) This clause overrides clause 5.

 ### 7 New Zealand-based and overseas-based borrowers